Maryland grants stimulus aid to undocumented immigrants, other noncitizens

-Advocates who pushed for the bill say it will give a crucial cash boost to taxpaying immigrants who are often essential workers and have largely been shut out of unemployment, federal stimulus and other government-run safety net programs, including during the coronavirus pandemic.
+Advocates who pushed for the bill say it will give a crucial cash boost to taxpaying immigrants who are often essential workers and have largely been shut out of unemployment, federal stimulus and other government-run safety-net programs, including during the coronavirus pandemic.

 “This is saying to hard-working immigrants who pay taxes, who contribute to the fabric of our community — and certainly to the fabric of our economy — that they matter,” said Cathryn Paul, research and policy analyst with the immigrant advocacy group CASA.